-- 2. Apologies/Members on Approved Leave of Absence - 3.
-Public Question Time and Receiving of Public Statements - 4.
-Declarations of Interest - 5.
-Reports
+- 2. Apologies/Members on Approved Leave of Absence - 3. (a) Public Question Time and Receiving of Public Statements - (b) Response to Previous Public Questions Taken On Notice - 4.
+Applications for Leave of Absence - 5.
+The Receiving of Petitions, Deputations and Presentations